Technical University of Munich Notable Alumni List

 The Technical University of Munich (TUM) has produced a remarkable list of notable alumni throughout its long history.
 With a legacy dating back to 1868, TUM has educated many brilliant minds who have made important contributions in various fields, including science, engineering, literature, and business.

-The Technical University of Munich (TUM) is the no. 1 university in Germany.
-It was established in 1868 and is renowned for its innovation and research.
-If candidates are planning to study in Germany, TUM is the best university for which you can apply.
-According to the most recent QS World University Rankings 2025, Technical University of Munich (TUM) placed 28th in the world.
+The Technical University of Munich (TUM) is ranked as the No. 1 university in Germany and has been leading for many years.
+It was started in 1868 and is known for research, innovation, and high-level study programs.
+If you are planning to study in Germany, then TUM is one of the top German universities you can apply to.
+According to the most recent QS World University Rankings 2026, the Technical University of Munich (TUM) placed 22nd in the world.
 TUM has been at the top of the German university rankings since 2015, so this is not the first time they have been named the best.

-Technical University is currently having more than 92,500 alumni from all over the world.
+Technical University currently has more than 92,500 alumni from all over the world.
 The Technical University of Munich had a special ceremony this year honoring more than 200 notable alumni.
-Check complete details on the Technical University of Munich alumni list, their current profession and other details.
+Check complete details on the Technical University of Munich alumni list, their current profession, and other details.

 Also Check: